Get Rates Near You!

 Are you considering opening an online checking account but are unsure if it is the right choice for you?
 If so, below is information about the online checking accounts available for Indiana residents to give you an idea of what to expect when you do business with them.

-SoFi’s checking account is versatile enough that it works for regular customers and small business entrepreneurs.
+SoFi’s checking and savings account is versatile enough that it works for regular customers and small business entrepreneurs.
 It offers no account fees and automatic reimbursement for all ATM fees, making it highly accessible for frequent travelers.

 Its mobile banking features include check deposits, real-time spending notifications, and freeze card options, enhancing security and convenience.